Battle of Athens (1946): Battle

-The day after the battle, the New York Times front page reported a sheriff had been killed, and that the shooting had started with a shot through a jail window and with the demand the hostages be released.
-Then the Times reported the deputies refused and the siege ensued.
-The account followed, revealing the Timess source as Lowell F. Arterburn, publisher of The Athens Post Athenian.
+The day after the battle, The New York Times reported a sheriff had been killed, and that the shooting had started with a shot through a jail window and with the GIs demanding the release of the hostages; the deputies refused the release, and the siege ensued.
+The Times source was Lowell F. Arterburn, publisher of The Athens Post Athenian.
 Arterburn reported shots being fired, 2,000 persons milling around, and "at least a score of fist fights were in progress".

-An attempt by deputies outside the jail to reinforce (or take refuge in) the jail was thwarted by Bill White's "fighting band".
-Some people in the jail managed to escape out the back door.
-One of the escapees was George Woods who had telephoned Birch Biggs, the boss of next door Polk County, requesting that Biggs send reinforcements to break the siege.
-Biggs replied "Do you think I'm crazy?"
+White's group thwarted an attempt by deputies outside the jail to reinforce (or take refuge in) the jail.
+Some people in the jail managed to escape through the back door.
+One of the escapees was George Woods, who had telephoned Birch Biggs, the boss of next door Polk County, requesting that Biggs send reinforcements to break the siege.
+Biggs replied, "Do you think I'm crazy?"

-For the veterans it was either win before morning or face a long time in jail for violating local, state, and federal laws.
+The GIs were faced with either winning before morning or going to jail.
 Rumors spread that the National Guard or state troopers were coming.
 White made hourly demands for surrender.
 The GIs attempted to bombard the jail with Molotov cocktails but were not able to throw them far enough to reach the jail.
 The GIs decided to resort to dynamite.
-At about that time an ambulance pulled up to the jail.
+At about that time, an ambulance pulled up to the jail.
 The GIs assumed it was called to remove the wounded and held their fire.
-Two men jumped in, and it sped off carrying Paul Cantrell and Sheriff Mansfield to safety out of town.
+Two men jumped in, and it sped off, carrying Paul Cantrell and Sheriff Mansfield to safety.